ryanho87/pi/README.md

 ### status-home ###
   This script will print the status of both homebridge and homeassistant to the console.
 Status is determined from systemctl status.

+### Upgrade ###
+  Instructions for how to upgrade versions.
+This script is currently non-functional, but lists out the commands to peform the upgrade

+ ### Notes ###
+home-assistant@homeassistant.service and homebridge.service located at /etc/systemd/system control the automatic startup of services.
+A dependency has been created for homebridge.service which causes it to start after home-assistant@homeassistant.service